JessiDyess/cs2400-arm-classwork-1/README.md

 2. [malloc](https://godbolt.org/z/kAZX7x)
    1. How are the arguments passed to `malloc` and `free`?

       They are passed as the size of memory to be allocated for the data in bytes to malloc.
 Free is how you deallocate memory, the argument is a pointer that points to the block of data to be deallocated.

    2. Research the implementation (source code) of `malloc` and `free`.

+      Malloc takes an argument that represents the maount of data to be stored.
+It then finds the room for the data in the memory and makes it "off limits" for use by anything else until it is deallocated.
+Free takes an argument that points to the chucnk of data to be freed up, which then allows that memory to be used by other processes and data.

 3. [malloc array](https://godbolt.org/z/bBl0zx)
    1. How does this case differ from the previous one?
    2. [**hard**] Write your own tiny `malloc` library by declaring a large `FILL` area and writing a `malloc` and a `free` subroutines that manage allocations to that memory area.